Hi everyone,

 Project Landscape Map in the EA Method

 Dragon1 is an Open EA Method and EA Framework.
-According to the theory, architects are considered to be designers of total concepts and also have the responsibility to supervise the realization of the solution in the architecture design.
-A lot of theory and best practices in Dragon1 are therefore about Project Management.
+According to the theory, architects are considered to be designers of total concepts and are responsible for supervising the realization of the solution in the architecture design.
+A lot of theories and best practices in Dragon1 are, therefore, about Project Management.

 Often in project reviews 'a lesson learned' is that problems in the project organization should have been signaled earlier.
-With a project landscape, map problems can be signaled and solved at a very early stage.
-One of the reasons is that with a visualization one can communicate problems much easier and much more clearly than without a picture or with text only.
+With a project landscape, map problems can be signaled and solved very early.
+One of the reasons is that with a visualization, one can communicate problems much easier and more clearly than without a picture or text alone.

 Dragon1 SMART IT Projects Checklist